Cray-HPE/docs-csm/operations/network/dns/PowerDNS_Configuration.md

 system.dev.cray.com.
 1890    IN  NS  primary.system.dev.cray.com.
 ```

-This record will also point to the External DNS IP address
+This record will also point to the external DNS IP address

 ```bash
 dig +short primary.system.dev.cray.com